-Hi loves, with spring finally arriving in the most lockdown city in the world and Christmas time nearing, we all need more delicious salad recipes.
+Hi loves, with spring finally arriving and Christmas time nearing, we all need more delicious salad recipes.
 This is why I would like to show you how to make this delicious Chinese Chicken and Orange Salad.

-Ok, as much as I know this salad doesn’t really come from China, but this doesn’t concern me much.
-It still has all the flavours you expect an Asian salad to have and is absolutely delicious.
-It is fresh, colourful, crunchy, nourishing, and is easy to make, for me a winning combination.
+Ok, as much as I know this salad doesn't really come from China, but this doesn't concern me much.
+It still has all the flavors you expect an Asian salad to have and is absolutely delicious.
+It is fresh, colorful, crunchy, nourishing, and easy to make, for me a winning combination.

 The Asian Salad Dressing

 While I love vegetables in all their forms, dressings and sauces are those little extras that bring the best out of any recipe.
 And this Asian-style dressing pairs everything together perfectly.
 It is nice and sweet, and a little tangy.
 It has all the ingredients a good Asian dressing must have, rice vinegar, soy sauce (or coconut aminos), sesame oil, mmmm... so good....